 However, accessing that network usually requires that you give up some personal details.
 Once connected, you’ll often find yourself sharing the network with a host of other people—some of whom might want to peek at your online activities.
 Here are five tips for using a public Wi-Fi network and protecting your information at the same time.

 Know the risks

-Public Wi-Fi is inherently less secure than the private network you've got at home, because you have to share it with dozens or even hundreds of strangers, rather than a handful of people you know and (we presume) trust.
-So, if you want to absolutely 100% guarantee your privacy and safety on public Wi-Fi, just don't use it.
-And if you absolutely must have that sweet, sweet internet hookup, then be aware that you're taking the risk of having total strangers snoop on your browsing session.
+Public Wi-Fi is inherently less secure than the private network you’ve got at home, because you have to share it with dozens, or even hundreds, of strangers, rather than a handful of people you know and (we presume) trust.
+So, if you want to absolutely 100 percent guarantee your privacy and safety on public Wi-Fi, just don’t use it.
+And if you truly must have that sweet, sweet internet hookup, be aware that you’re taking the risk of having total strangers snoop on your browsing session.

 As well as being careful about what you do on public Wi-Fi, follow these rules: Keep your browsing time down to a minimum, disconnect from the network when you’re finished, and make sure your laptop or phone software is always up to date.
 These tips will prevent your device from getting more exposure than you want.

 Reading the small print is something we all know we should be doing—not that we actually follow that advice.
 But this is particularly important when you’re connecting to a public Wi-Fi network.
 What are you giving up in exchange for your wireless access?
 How will your email address, phone number, or whatever else you’re surrendering be used?

 You’re essentially trusting that the company or person who set up the network won’t spy on you.
 Take a big-name coffee shop chain: The brand is less likely to secretly monitor its customers’ web browsing activities, but more likely to collect a little personal data for marketing purposes.
 So weigh up the options and make your choice accordingly.